warudkarvishakha/Demo/README.md

-# Repo for Git command demonstration.
+# Repository for Git command demonstration.